codexgigassys/codex-backend/README.md

 ### Samples handling

-#### Massive Download
+#### Sample Download
-You can simply download samples by pasting a list of hashes into the textbox of the download tab.
+You can download multiple samples by pasting a list of hashes into the textbox of the download tab.
 You will get a zip file with “codex” as password.

 ![img](doc/46-process-example2.png?raw=true)

+You can also download a file by using the download button described in the "File buttons functionality" section.

 #### Simple Compare Function
 Another useful feature of Codex Gigas is the Simple Compare function.
 This can be found on the right side of the screen, once we’ve already done a search: